amankumarGH/ethbeginner/README.md

 ```
 STEPS:

-Go to remix id compiler , create a file with file extention .sol named so that you can run the code .
+Go to remix id compiler , create a file with file extention '.sol' named so that you can run the code.
+Once you have created a file write the code on the file after that let compile the code , to do so we have to click on solidity compiler which is in the left side menubar .